makyo/writing/work/getting-lost/outline.md

         * Pressure against investigation, Start hunting through more esoteric (underground?) for solution
             1. the way the genderqueer fall through the gaps
             2. Getting in contact with the troupe by going to theater
-            3. Gets put in touch with Sasha
+            3. Gets put in touch with Sasha by Johansson
     * RJ explores
         * tasks/puzzles that lead him closer or further from meaning, pervading sense that ey can figure things out
             1. explore hs, find it all there to the last detail